The Big Showdown: Final Showdown

 The two remaining contestants competed to reach a payoff point of seven.
 Three categories were played, again represented by faces on a die, and point values were 1, 2, and 3 respectively.
 The scores were reset to zero, and the contestant who had been in the lead at the end of the Big Showdown chose the first category.
 As before, no contestant could choose or answer a question that would put him/her above the payoff point.
 If both contestants missed a question, a one-point toss-up was asked for control of the board.
 The first contestant to reach seven points won the game and an additional $250; both contestants kept any money they had accumulated during the game.
-If the runner up in Final Showdown did not win any money, he/she is given a consolation gift.
+The runner-up also received consolation prizes.

 Bonus Round

 The champion had a chance to win up to $10,000 by rolling oversized dice.
 Model Heather Cunningham joined the proceedings to hand the dice to the champion.
 The sixes on each pair had been replaced with the words "Show" and "Down", and the goal was to have both words appear in a single roll.
 The champion was given one free roll at the outset, which awarded $10,000 and ended the round immediately if "Show-Down" came up.

 If the champion rolled any other combination, that total became his/her payoff point for the round.
 Since "Show" and "Down" had no value individually, payoff points could range from 1 to 10.
-The champion was then given 30 seconds to make as many rolls as possible, with Cunningham providing a new pair of dice each time and Peck removing completed rolls and calling out results.
+The champion was then given 30 seconds to make as many rolls as possible, with Cunningham providing a new pair of dice each time and Peck removing completed rolls and calling out results, and each payoff point roll would be worth $250.
 Both dice had to land in a well at the table end opposite the champion in order to count.
-The payoff point awarded $250 and a five-second bonus each time it was hit, and a "Show-Down" roll awarded $5,000 and ended the round immediately.
+Rolling "Show-Down" here ended the round and won the champion $5,000 in addition to any money won from rolling payoff points.

-If time ran out, but the champion had hit the payoff point at least once, he/she could use the accumulated bonus time to continue rolling in the hope of getting "Show-Down" and winning the $5,000.
-However, the payoff point no longer awarded any money or time.
-If the champion failed to roll "Show-Down" at any point during the round, he/she returned to compete on the next episode.
+If the thirty seconds had elapsed without a "Show-Down" roll and the champion had rolled the payoff point at least once, he/she was given one last chance to win the $5,000.
+For each time the payoff point had been rolled, five seconds of extra time were given to the champion to roll "Show-Down".

-Champions remained on the show until they were defeated in the main game, rolled "Show-Down" at any time in the bonus round, or accumulated $20,000 in winnings.
+Any champion that rolled "Show-Down" during their bonus round retired from the show undefeated.
+Otherwise, champions played until they either lost in the front game or reached ABC's winnings limit, which at the time was $20,000.